qaisersofficial/Javascript-Practice-Questions/Question Number 7/README.md

 ## Counting Pattern Generator
 ==========================

-This JavaScript program generates a pattern of asterisks <code> (`1 to 5`)</code> and prints it to the console.
-The pattern consists of 5 rows, with each row containing an increasing number of asterisks.
+This JavaScript program generates a pattern of number <code> (`1 to 5`)</code> and prints it to the console.
+The pattern consists of 5 rows.

 ## Output
 1<br>